President David Hopkins VK4ZF

 With the advent of ‘Internet of Things’, Raspberry Pi’s, Digital Communications and devices, modern amateur radio developments dovetailed perfectly with Bob’s technical background in microelectronics and software design.
 Bob’s capability on the committee can assist the club to embrace the digital arena and the maker culture emerging from this technically oriented generation of experimenters.

 First licensed in 1966, Russell spent his whole career as a radio technician and is expert in commercial radio communications.

 Russell gained valuable experience as a young radio tech while establishing VHF and HF communication for WA’s remote iron ore industry in the 1970’s.
 He recently retired from a 15 year stint in the Queensland Government communications section

 While a young ham, Russell designed and established one of the first VHF amateur repeaters in Australia, with an adaption of an “acquired” valve FM radio base station.
 He has since worked on several amateur repeater projects in Perth and Brisbane.
 Mostly active on 6 and 2 meters, Russell’s antenna system is self described as modest – 5 elements on 6 M, 10 elements on 2 M, an HF tri band beam, a 40 meter dipole and a multi band HF vertical.

-If you’re interested in helping run the club or think you might like to get involved in any way, come down to the general meetings at the SES building in Cleveland, 7.30pm on the first Monday of each month!
+If you’re interested in helping run the club or think you might like to get involved in any way, give us a call or email, or just pop down to the general meetings at the SES building in Cleveland, 7.30pm on the first Monday of each month!